Fast Rerandomization via the BRAIN: Algorithmic Description of BRAIN Variants

-The pseudocode of StratVNSRR is presented in \autoref{alg:StratVNSRR}.
-StratVNSRR differs from VNSRR in that there are linear constraints within each stratum, $\sum_{i \in \mathcal{I}_k}W_i = n_{tk}$.
-Therefore, StratVNSRR only exchanges units in the same stratum to ensure that the aforementioned linear constraints are always satisfied.
-StratVNSRR does not loop over the strata sequentially.
-Instead, after selecting the pairs of units to examine from each stratum, StratVNSRR aggregates the lists of pairs and randomly permutes the combined list.
+The pseudocode of StratBRAIN is presented in Algorithm \ref{alg:StratBRAIN}.
+StratBRAIN differs from BRAIN in that there are linear constraints within each stratum, $\sum_{i \in \mathcal{I}_k}W_i = n_{tk}$.
+Therefore, StratBRAIN only exchanges units in the same stratum to ensure that the aforementioned linear constraints are always satisfied.
+StratBRAIN does not loop over the strata sequentially.
+Instead, after selecting the pairs of units to examine from each stratum, StratBRAIN aggregates the lists of pairs and randomly permutes the combined list.
 In this way, we ensure that all strata are equally treated, allowing for flexible exploration of the neighborhood without a predetermined ordering of the strata or the units.